Zahaib/Python-Kstest2/README.md

 $ python pyKstest.py vec1 vec2 alpha testtype (smaller, larger, unequal)

-It can also be called from an another Python script by first placing this script in your project directory and then importing it from your wrapper script:
+It can also be called from an another Python script by first placing this script in your project directory and then importing it in your wrapper script:

 import pyKstest as kstest2

-[H,P,KS] = kstest.main(vec1,vec2,alpha, 'larger')
+[H,P,KS] = kstest2.main(vec1,vec2,alpha, 'larger')